 As part of EPA's "get the lead out" initiative, the BIL allocates funds for the purpose of removing lead service lines.
 Any project funded under this appropriation involving the replacement of a lead service line must replace the entire lead service line, not just a portion, unless a portion has already been replaced or is concurrently being replaced with another funding source.
 Also, developing or updating lead service line inventories, including locating and mapping lead service lines is eligible.
-We will provide funds to capitalize the Drinking Water Revolving Loan Fund program with an emphasis on lead service line replacement and associated activities directly connected to the identification, planning, design, and replacement of lead service lines.
-We anticipate the public health benefits will be to any recipients of these funds statewide.
 Similar to the general supplemental fund, the mandated subsidy is 49% and the remaining 51% is low interest loan.
 The interest rate for the loan portion of projects will be at zero percent (no administrative fee or interest will be collected).
+The Louisiana DWRLF annual allotment in Year 2 is \$65,497,000.